When Hillclimbers Beat Genetic Algorithms in Multimodal Optimization: Evolutionary algorithms with niching

 RTS does not have a mating restriction mechanism preventing solutions from different basins of attraction to mate with each other.
-On instances of the multimodal problem generator, where peaks are randomly generated, crossing solutions near the top of distinct peaks is likely to produce so-called \emph{lethal} solutions which are far from the top of any peak.
-As observed in~\cite{Lobo:06a}, crossover is only beneficial in these problem instances when it crosses solutions near the same peak.
-To address this issue, we implemented a mating restriction mechanism on top of RTS.
-We name the resulting method as RTS-MR. As opposed to RTS, only one solution is randomly chosen from the population, call it $A$.
-Ideally $A$ should mate with a solution that is not to far away from it, i.e., a solution in the same basin of attraction.
-The obvious way to achieve that is to implement the same method employed by RTS for finding a not dissimilar individual to compete with, and use it for the mating phase as well.
-As such, instead of picking the second solution $B$ at random, we scan $w$ individuals at random from the population and pick the one that is most similar (but whose distance to it is at least 2 bits) to mate with it.
-The 2-bit minimum distance restriction is used because crossing two bit strings whose Hamming distance is less than 2 always produces children identical to the parents, regardless of the crossover operator used.
+On instances of the multimodal problem generator, crossing solutions near the top of distinct peaks is likely to produce so-called \emph{lethal} solutions which are far from any peak.
+As observed by~\cite{Lobo:06a}, crossover is only beneficial in these problem instances when it crosses solutions belonging to the same basin of attraction.
+To address this issue we implement a mating restriction mechanism on top of RTS.
+We name the resulting method as RTSMR.
+As opposed to RTS, only one solution is randomly chosen from the population, call it $a$.
+Ideally $a$ should mate with a solution that is not too far away from it, i.e., a solution in the same basin of attraction.
+The obvious way to achieve this is to implement the same method employed by RTS for finding a similar individual to compete with, and use it for the mating phase as well.
+As such, instead of picking the second solution $b$ uniformly at random, we scan $w$ individuals at random from the population and pick the one that is most similar (but whose distance to it is at least 2 bits) to mate with it.
+The 2-bit minimum distance restriction is used because crossing two bitstrings whose Hamming distance is less than 2 always produces children identical to the parents, regardless of the crossover operator used.
 The remaining part of the algorithm is exactly the same as in RTS.
-In other words, RTS-MR implements both a mating restriction policy as well as a competition/replacement restriction.
+In other words, RTSMR implements both a mating restriction policy as well as a competition/replacement restriction.
+Pseudocode is shown as Algorithm~\ref{alg:rtsmr}.
+Both RTS and RTSMR call auxiliary functions shown as Pseudocode Listing~\ref{alg:most-similar}.